Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Manually operated pumps may seem like a novel idea at first, but you’ll quickly tire of them.
 They’re good to have for emergencies but not to use on a daily basis.
 The KATADYN Survivor 35, for example, is only two feet long by six inches around, costs $2,300, and produces just over one gallon per hour.
-That’s a lot of pumping to get your daily water!

 That leaves DC-powered watermakers probably the best watermakers for small sailboats.
 But which one?